 Slaves in Martinique revolt, partly due to the influence of the French Revolution.
 Saint-Domingue is increasingly unstable as well: at the end of the year the colony experiences a devastating drought and marronage increases as slaves escape their plantations at higher rates.
 In reaction, whites become even more violent toward mulattoes, free blacks and white sympathizers.

-On the eve of the French Revolution, the Third Estate assembles in the tennis court at Versailles to write a new constitution and declares itself “the nation, the true representatives of the people,” swearing “as a body, never to disperse.”
+The Third Estate declares itself “the nation, the true representatives of the people,” swearing “as a body, never to disperse.”
 Nearly all colonial deputies participate, “and in the general euphoria and enthusiasm” the Third Estate recognizes the principle of colonial representation and votes to seat six delegates from Saint-Domingue.

 Following the Tennis Court Oath, mulattoes and free blacks in Saint-Domingue pursue representation and equal rights as free persons and property owners, but are blocked by white colonists.
 In the National Assembly, absentee planters prevent the reemergence of the “mulatto question” to avoid a debate that could grant these rights.
 Meanwhile in the colony free blacks are now richer, more numerous and more militant than in any of France's other colonies.
 Planters, fearful of giving up any control and increasingly divided amongst themselves, become more abusive, executing mulattoes whenever possible.

 Image: The National Assembly taking the Tennis Court Oath (sketch by Jacques-Louis David, 1791).
 Link.

 The French Revolution begins with the fall of the Bastille.
 France’s political and social structures descend into chaos as the royal government collapses and violence breaks out.